jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 defining whitespace in that it is implicitly optional, or what amounts to the same, it matches the empty string.
 Normally, it is to be considered bad practice to define a symbol as optional.
-Rahter, a symbol should always match something and only at the places where it is used, it should be marked as optional.
+Rather, a symbol should always match something and only at the places where it is used, it should be marked as optional.
 If this rule is obeyed, it is always easy to tell, wether some element is optional or not at a specific place